forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/faq.md

 #### Q: How do I update Code Analyzer?
 A: You must:

-* Update the plug-in to the latest version by following [these instructions](https://forcedotcom.github.io/sfdx-scanner/en/v3.x/getting-started/install/#upgrade-plug-in).
+* Update the plug-in to the latest version by following [these instructions](./en/v3.x/getting-started/install/#upgrade-plug-in).
-* To update to a specific version of the plug-in, run: `sfdx plugins:install @salesforce/sfdx-scanner@{{ site.data.versions.scanner }}`
+* To update to a specific version of the plug-in, run: `sfdx plugins:install @salesforce/sfdx-scanner@{{ site.data.versions-v2.scanner }}`

 #### Q: How can I use Code Analyzer in my CI/CD?
 A: Use the `sfdx scanner:run` command in any scripts used by your CI/CD.
 We also recommend that you: